 Year 11 Art: Making and Exhibiting Units 1 and 2

 In this subject, you will explore a range of art materials, techniques and processes to further develop your skills to create and present artworks.
-You will also learn how to apply an effective art-making process in a visual arts journal while developing your artworks, as well as analyse and research a range of artworks and art exhibitions
+You will also learn how to apply an effective art-making process in a visual arts journal while developing your artworks, as well as analyse and research a range of artworks and art exhibitions.

 Who is it for?

 Art Making and Exhibiting is for students who love exploring art materials, making artworks and thinking creatively.
-If you are interested in developing your skills as an artist; presenting artworks to audiences; making, attending and planning exhibitions, or you wish to have a career in a creative field, then this subject is suited to you.
+If you are interested in developing your skills as an artist; presenting artworks to audiences; making, attending and planning exhibitions, or if you wish to have a career in a creative field, then this subject is suited to you.

-You may also like to do this subject if you have a passion for museums, galleries, history and culture, or you would like to work with cultural heritage, artworks, artists and cultural events.
+You may also like to do this subject if you have a passion for museums, galleries, history and culture, or if you would like to work with cultural heritage, artworks, artists and cultural events.

 What do you do?

 In Units 1 & 2, you will explore a range of art forms, materials, techniques and processes in a visual arts journal in order to make and present artworks for exhibitions.
-You will also research a range of artists and art exhibitions to inform your own art-making and to create and plan exhibitions.
+You will also research a range of artists, artworks and art exhibitions to inform your own art-making and to create and plan exhibitions.
 A range of artist workshops and educational talks for specific exhibition case studies will also be covered.

 What skills do you need?